keycloak/katacoda-scenarios/keycloak/configure-keycloak/finish.md

-Congratulation you have completed your first Keycloak scenario !
+Congratulation!
+You have completed your first Keycloak scenario.
-Now that we have a realm set up, we can start to secure applications.
+Now that we have set up a realm, we can start to secure applications.